jameslovallo/ardi/README.md

 })
 ```

+### Updated

+The updated methods runs each time the component renders an update.
+This was added to support event listeners when with Handlebars, but you can use this method for any purpose.

 ### Intersect

 The intersect method is called when the component is scrolled into view.
 You can use the ratio parameter to determine how much of the component should be visible before you apply an effect.
 Ardi will only create the intersection observer if you include this method, so omit it if you do not intend to use it.